woodser/monero-ts/docs/developer_guide/getting_started.md

 ### Building a keys-only wallet

-Monero-javscript implements keys-only wallets in the MoneroWalletKeys class.
-You can create a random keys-only wallet by calling the [MoneroWalletKeys](moneroecosystem.org/monero-javascript/MoneroWalletKeys.html) class's `createWallet()` method in mainFunction() as follows:
+monero-javscript implements keys-only wallets in the MoneroWalletKeys class.
+You can create a random keys-only wallet by calling the [MoneroWalletKeys](https://moneroecosystem.org/monero-javascript/MoneroWalletKeys.html) class's `createWallet()` method in mainFunction() as follows:
 ```
 // create a random keys-only (offline) stagenet wallet
-var keysOnlyWallet = await MoneroWalletKeys.createWallet({networkType: MoneroNetworkType.STAGENET, language: "English"});
+let keysOnlyWallet = await MoneroWalletKeys.createWallet({networkType: MoneroNetworkType.STAGENET, language: "English"});
 ```

-The createWallet method accepts a [MoneroWalletConfig](moneroecosystem.org/monero-javascript/MoneroWalletConfig) argument.
-MoneroWalletConfig is a generic class for passing wallet attributes to any monero-javascript wallet creation method.
-Each wallet constructor can determine how to create the new wallet by evaluating which MoneroWalletConfig fields are present and which are absent.
-If the MoneroWalletConfig object passed to createWallet() does not specify any identifying attributes (such as an address or seed phrase), the wallet class will generate a random wallet address.
+The `createWallet()` method accepts a [MoneroWalletConfig](https://moneroecosystem.org/monero-javascript/MoneroWalletConfig) argument.
+A MoneroWalletConfig instance can contain any combination of wallet attributes, and the monero-javascript library will automatically determine how to create or restore the wallet based on the given attributes.
+For example, a MoneroWalletConfig that contains a view key but not a spend key will prompt the library to create a view-only wallet.
+The MoneroWalletConfig object in the offline wallet generator code above contains no identifying wallet information, so monero-javascript creates a new, random wallet rather than attempting to restore one from a mnemonic seed phrase or keys.

-Use the Wallet class's getter methods to obtain and log the wallet's basic attributes.
-These attributes are:
+The offline wallet generator should display four basic wallet attritubes:
-* The seed phrase
+* The mnemonic seed phrase
 * The address
 * The spend key
 * The view key

-Get each wallet attribute and log it in the console.
+Use the wallet's getter methods to obtain the wallet's basic attributes and log them in the console.
 ```
-console.log("Seed phrase: " + await(walletKeys.getMnemonic()));
+console.log("Mnemonic seed phrase: " + await walletKeys.getMnemonic());
-console.log("Address: " + await(walletKeys.getAddress(0,0))); // MoneroWallet.getAddress(accountIndex, subAddress)
+console.log("Address: " + await walletKeys.getAddress(0,0)); // get address of account 0, subaddress 0
-console.log("Spend key: " + await(walletKeys.getPrivateSpendKey()));
+console.log("Spend key: " + await walletKeys.getPrivateSpendKey());
-console.log("View key: " + await(walletKeys.getPrivateViewKey()));
+console.log("View key: " + await walletKeys.getPrivateViewKey());
 ```

 The finished program should match the following: